 In 2006, Cork City Council decided to spearhead the re-instatement of an annual Cork City Marathon.
 With the backing of the Council Members and, in particular, the 2006 Lord Mayor Cllr Michael Ahern (a veteran of the 1980’s Cork City marathons) the City Council pledged its commitment to an annual marathon for Cork City.
 June 2007 saw the first full marathon in the city in over 20 years.

-Cork City Council has been the Major Sponsor of the marathon since then and works with the other sponsors and partners to ensure the continued success of the event.
+Cork City Council has been the Major Sponsor of the marathon since then and works with the other sponsors and partners to ensure the continued success of this not-for-profit event.

 The day-to-day organization for the event takes place within the Environment, Recreation and Sports Directorate, with willing and able assistance from many other departments in the Council.
 Staff from Finance, Roads and Transportation, Traffic, Fire Service, Information Systems, Corporate Affairs, Law and Planning and Development Directorates have been instrumental in organizing and facilitating the marathon.